 The jungle beat of “Diga Diga Do,” its third-world theme, and many jazzy choreographic motifs evoke Jack Cole.
 Cole was close to Grable at the time and could surely have fashioned this rambunctious number for his friend.
 Alternately, Sidney may indeed have done the number, but good god it is heavily influenced by Cole.

 But it’s also very easy to just enjoy “Diga Diga Do” and leave the detective work to me.
-So do!
+You can dig it So do!